its-d/terraform-aws-eks-microservice-framework/README.md

 Recommended destroy ordering:
 1. Ensure application workloads, Helm releases, or GitOps-managed resources are removed from the cluster (use your deployment tooling or Helm/GitOps processes).
-2. Remove Grafana Helm release or application Helm charts so PVCs unmount.
+2. Remove Grafana Helm release or application Helm charts unmount.
-3. Wait for pods, PVCs, and ENIs to be removed (verify in the AWS Console and/or Kubernetes dashboard).
+3. Wait for pods and ENIs to be removed (verify in the AWS Console and/or Kubernetes dashboard).
 4. Run `make destroy`.
 If Terraform still errors, inspect state and remove blocking resources cautiously.

 Notes: